 - Don’t leave the fryer unattended.
 You should always be on hand in case there are any spills, you need to adjust the temperature, or extinguish a fire.

 - Don’t put marinade under the turkey skin.
-You can use a marinade if you are deep frying, but it needs to be injected deep into the meat and allowed to sit for several hours before frying.
+You can use a marinade, but it needs to be injected deep into the meat and allowed to sit for several hours before frying.

 - Don’t drop the turkey into the oil.
-You risk splashing hot oil everywhere, besides, most turkey fryers come with a hook that makes it easy to gently lower the turkey in.
+You risk splashing hot oil everywhere.
+Most turkey fryers come with a hook that makes it easy to gently lower the turkey in.

 Whether you’re planning on frying on Christmas or Thanksgiving, we hope you’ll find these deep-frying tips useful this holiday season.
 From the staff and attorneys at Hagelgans & Veronis, we wish you and your family a Happy Thanksgiving!